EU AI Act Fines and Enforcement: What's at Stake

 - The European Commission is tasked with providing guidance on how fines should be proportionate for SMEs

-This is meaningful protection, but it does not eliminate the risk.
-A 7.5 million EUR fine for a startup with 2 million EUR in revenue would still be catastrophic, even if the turnover-based alternative (30,000 EUR at 1.5%) is substantially lower.
+That is meaningful protection.
+It does not erase the risk.
+A 7.5 million EUR fine for a startup with 2 million EUR in revenue would still be catastrophic, even when the turnover-based alternative (30,000 EUR at 1.5%) comes in substantially lower.

 How Enforcement Will Work